 Example: Find the reciprocal of 2 / 3

 Solution: To find the solution we will follow the following steps

 Thus, x = 1 / x = 1 / (2/3)

 Reciprocal of a Mixed Fraction

-- In order to find the same for a mixed fraction, convert it into improper fractions and do the operation.
+In order to find the same for a mixed fraction, convert it into improper fractions and perform the operation.

 Consider a mixed fraction, 4(1/2).

 The first step is to convert a mixed fraction into an improper fraction.